Rotationally invariant isospinning baby-skyrmions dressed by fermions: Introduction

+The static baby-skyrmion solutions admit an isospinning generalization \cite{Halavanau:2013vsa} \cite{Battye:2013tka} \cite{Shnir:2014yhj} \cite{Harland:2013uk}.
+This endows the baby-skyrmion with time dependence, in the form of rotations in internal space parametrised by a frequency $\omega$.
+This frequency is severly restricted: it must obey positivity of the effective kinetic terms in the Lagrangian and be such that perturbations of the effective potential are not tachyonic.
+The presence of isospin provides the baby-skyrmion with a new instability channel.
+In particular, for Baryon numbers $B\geq 2$, the internal rotation can cause a decay into $B=1$ constituent baby-skyrmion solutions.
+The rotationally symmetric $B=1$ solutions are stable under such isospinning rotations.

+The topic of Fermion couplings to baby-Skyrmions is a very interesting one, neatly parametrized by the Fermion-baby-Skyrmion coupling constant $g$.
+Most of the theoretical work regarding this coupled system is performed in the decoupling limit of $g\rightarrow 0$ \cite{Kodama:2008xm} \cite{Delsate:2011aa} , where one can safely assume the Fermions do not modify the baby-Skyrmion profile.
+Fermion scatterings on baby-Skyrmion solutions were previously investigated in \cite{Loginov:2021rka}.
+Supersymmetric extensions of this system were also previously considered \cite{Adam:2011hj}.
+Recently however, back reaction of the Fermions was included by raising the value of $g$ and solving the resulting coupled system numerically \cite{Perapechka:2018yux} \cite{Perapechka:2019upv}.
+This was done for $B=1$ baby-skyrmion solutions with no internal isospin, the results show a continuous space of Fermion eigenstates coupled to the baby-skyrmion. \\

+In this paper we wish to extend this analysis to include internal isospin.
+Restricting to $B=1$ rotationally symmetric stable baby-skyrmion solutions, we wish to investigate how one can couple these to Fermions.
+Unlike the previous case where the Fermions are eigenstates of the resulting Hamiltonian, we will show that the inclusion of isospin means such Fermions are no longer generically eigenstates, becoming so only in a very particular limit.
+We will therefore interpret the resulting energy of the system as an expectation value of the mean energy of the system, and not as an energy eigenvalue of the Hamiltonian.
+Throughout our studies, we include the backreaction on the baby-skyrmion.

-The paper is structured as follows: in section \ref{due} we introduce the system we will work with throughout the paper, in section \ref{sect2} we provide details about the specific ansatz used in the construction of our solutions, specifying the physical interpretation of the corresponding fields.
-In section \ref{sect3} we find our analytic solutions and explore their physical properties, including a brief discussion on the multi-soliton extension.
-Section \ref{sectlarge} is devoted to the large fermion-baby-Skyrmion coupling limit, and finally in section \ref{sectconc} we provide the conclusions of our research and some avenues of future investigation.
+The paper is structured as follows: in section \ref{due} we introduce the action of the baby-skyrme system coupled with Fermions, section \ref{sect2} is dedicated to the solutions of this system and finally in section \ref{sectconc} we provide the conclusions of our research and some avenues of future investigation.